One of the biggest changes in

 What is the advantage of 3D images in MRI, Ultrasound and CAT or CT scans compared to the 2D traditional images?

-Three dimensional medical imaging equipment, which uses specialized computer software, has made it possible for the doctors to actually see into the patient and view the problematic area from all three dimensions.
-Not only does this provide a more complete understanding of the issue, but it is essential in diagnosing conditions that may not be clearly visible from a typical two dimension type of imaging scan.
+medical imaging equipment, which uses specialized computer software, has made it possible for the doctors to actually see into the patient and view the problematic area from all three dimensions.
+Not only does this provide a more complete understanding of the issue, but it is essential in diagnosing conditions that may not be clearly visible from a typical two dimension type of

 What is meant by CAD in medical imagining equipment?